-Strong enough to use as a chair, but also light enough for children to play with, the Riki stool can be assembled easily and then folded away compactly.
-This stool is used in many ways also in a variety of public areas and workshops.
+This is a Cardboard stool designed by "Q-designers" a design office led by Riki Watanabe.
+It is strong enough to use as a chair, but also light for children to play with it like building blocks.
+It is easy to assemble and then folded away compactly.
+This stool is used in various ways in public areas and workshops.

 Riki Watanabe [1911-2013]